Demonstrative Pronouns

 In this example, you are speaking about the house from a distance.

-2. To Distinguish Something by Difference in Distance
+2. To Distinguish between Two Things by Difference in Distance

 Demonstrative pronouns enable the speaker to distinguish between two things based on distance.
-The nearer object is referred to as this or these, while the farther object is called that or those.
+The nearer object is referred to as "this" or "these", while the farther object is referred to using "that" or "those".
 Proximity, rather than actual reachability, determines which pronoun to use.
-Thus, "this" and "that" differentiate based on relative closeness, not absolute closeness.
-The distinction is made from the speaker's perspective.
+Thus, "this" and "that" show the relative distance from the speaker, not absolute distance.
 Look at the following examples:

 My sister and I share a room; this is my bed and that is hers.